What parameters are CFOs

 With regard to reimbursement of expenses incurred as a pure agent, Rule 33 of the CGST valuation rules provides that any expenditure incurred as a pure agent will be excluded from the value of supply, and hence, from the aggregate turnover as well.
 However, the supplier will need to satisfy the following conditions for the exclusion from the value of supply:

-• The supplier acts as a pure agent of the recipient when he makes a payment to a third party after authorisation by such recipient.
+• The supplier acts as a pure agent of the recipient when they make a payment to a third party after authorisation by such recipient.

 • The payment that the pure agent made on behalf of the recipient is indicated separately on the invoice issued by the pure agent to the recipient.

-• The supplies procured by the pure agent from the third party are in addition to the supplier supplies’ services on his account.
+• The supplies procured by the pure agent are in addition to the services they supply on their own account.

-If these conditions are not satisfied, then such expenditure incurred will be included in the value of supply under GST.
+If these conditions are not satisfied, then such expenditure incurred will be included in the value of supply under GST, and GST will apply on the same.

 About the Author